deepmodeling/deepmd-kit/doc/development/create-a-model-pt.md

 ## Unit tests

 When transferring features from another backend to the PyTorch backend, it is essential to include a regression test in `/source/tests/consistent` to validate the consistency of the PyTorch backend with other backends.
-Presently, the regression tests cover self-consistency and cross-backend consistency between TensorFlow, PyTorch, and DPModel (Numpy) through the serialization/deserialization technique.
+Presently, the regression tests cover self-consistency and cross-backend consistency between TensorFlow, PyTorch, and dpmodel (Numpy) through the serialization/deserialization technique.

-During the development of new components within the PyTorch backend, it is necessary to provide a DPModel (Numpy) implementation and incorporate corresponding regression tests.
+During the development of new components within the PyTorch backend, it is necessary to provide a dpmodel (Numpy) implementation and incorporate corresponding regression tests.
 For PyTorch components, developers are also required to include a unit test using `torch.jit`.